T

 shopping

-Experience a bustling local market where you can find everything from fresh produce and spices to clothing and household goods.
-It's a fantastic place to observe daily life and sample local snacks.
+A vibrant local market where you can find everything from fresh produce and spices to clothing and household goods.
+It's a great place to observe daily life and try local snacks.

 3. Afternoon